Understanding the almond mum trend

 Encourage physical activity for fun

 Make exercise about feeling good, not burning calories.
-So long as teens are getting about 60 minutes of moderate to intense activity a day, it doesn’t matter what they are doing!
+So long as teens are getting about 60 minutes of moderate to intense activity a day, it doesn’t matter what they're doing!

 Encourage them to find something they enjoy so it’s sustainable, whether it's dance classes, park runs, cycling, or playing football – focus on finding a form of movement that your teen enjoys.
 Physical activity should never feel like a punishment for eating or gaining weight.